 In addition to those two things, if you’re writing a “how to” post, images can help make your post easier to follow.
-Images also help make your post easier to read by breaking up your content.
+Images also help to make your post easier to read by breaking up your content.

-A lot of people assume that the images they find online are okay to use as long as long as they give credit to the original source.
-I know I used to think this when I first began blogging.
+A lot of people assume that the images they find online are okay to use as long as long as they give credit to the source.
+I know I used to think this when I began blogging.

 Always keep in mind that images are copyrighted, and unless you have permission to use the image, it should not be used on your blog.

 3. Use Heading Tags

 Using headings in your posts are a great way to break up your content, bring focus to major points, and tell search engines what your content is about.

-In WordPress, you have 6 headings.
+In WordPress, you have six headings.
 They range from H1 to H6.
 When writing your posts, you should be using H2 or H3 tags for your headings.
 Never use H1 tags, as those are reserved for your post titles.
 I mainly use H2 tags within my blog posts.